Sourdough Pumpkin Scones

 • Buttermilk

-• There’s not that much liquid in this recipe, because the egg, pumpkin puree, and sourdough discard all have moisture that will bring the dough together.
+• There isn’t a lot of liquid in this recipe because the egg, pumpkin puree, and sourdough discard all contain moisture that will bring the dough together.

 Pumpkin Glaze